berry120/VueLoop/README.md

 VueLoop
 =======

 Simple library for getting weather data from the Vantage Vue.
+Serial parameters are hard coded at present since all examples I've found have a baud rate of 19200, but submit an issue / PR if this isn't the case and I'll take a look.

 Example usage: